Tree tensor network state approach for solving hierarchical equations of motion: Abstract

 \section{Abstract}

 The hierarchical equations of motion (HEOM) method is a numerically exact open quantum system dynamics approach.
 The method is rooted in an exponential expansion of the bath correlation function, which in essence strategically reshapes a continuous environment into a set of effective bath modes that allow for more efficient cutoff at finite temperatures.
-Based on this understanding, one can map the HEOM method into a Schrödinger-like equation with a non-Hermitian super Hamiltonian for an extended wavefunction being the tensor product of the central system wave function and the Fock state of these effective bath modes.
-Recognizing that the system and these effective bath modes form a star-shaped entanglement structure, in this work, we explore the possibility of representing the extended wave function as an efficient tree tensor network state (TTNS), the super Hamiltonian as a tree tensor network operator of the same structure, as well as the application of a time propagation algorithm using the time-dependent variational principle.
-Our benchmark calculations based on the spin-boson model with a slow-relaxing bath show that, the proposed HEOM+TTNS approach yields consistent results with that of the conventional HEOM method, while the computation is considerably sped up by a factor of a few orders of magnitude.
+Based on this understanding, one can map the HEOM method into a Schrödinger-like equation, with a non-Hermitian super Hamiltonian for an extended wave function being the tensor product of the central system wave function and the Fock state of these effective bath modes.
+In this work, we explore the possibility of representing the extended wave function as a tree tensor network state (TTNS), the super Hamiltonian as a tree tensor network operator of the same structure as the TTNS, as well as the application of a time propagation algorithm using the time-dependent variational principle.
+Our benchmark calculations based on the spin-boson model with a slow-relaxing bath show that the proposed HEOM+TTNS approach yields consistent results with that of the conventional HEOM method, while the computation is considerably sped up.
 Besides, the simulation with a genuine TTNS is four times faster than a one-dimensional matrix product state decomposition scheme.

 The efficient simulation of open quantum system dynamics lies at the heart of a great variety of chemical and physical applications,\cite{Breuer__2002_p,May__2008_p,Weimer_Rev.Mod.Phys._2021_p015008} ranging from efficient energy and charge transfer in natural and artificial photosynthetic systems to quantum transport in nanoscale electronic devices.\cite{Ishizaki_ProceedingsoftheNationalAcademyofSciences_2009_p17255,Bredas_Nat.Mater._2017_p35,Thoss_J.Chem.Phys._2018_p30901,Cuevas__2010_p} Over the past few decades, the hierarchical equations of motion (HEOM) method has grown into a mainstream non-perturbative and non-Markovian open quantum system dynamics approach.\cite{Tanimura_J.Phys.Soc.Jpn._1989_p101,Yan_Chem.Phys.Lett._2004_p216,Xu_Phys.Rev.E_2007_p31107,Jin_J.Chem.Phys._2008_p234703,Yan_J.Chem.Phys._2014_p54105,Schinabeck_Phys.Rev.B_2018_p235429,Hsieh_J.Chem.Phys._2018_p14103,Ye_WIREsComputMolSci_2016_p608,Tanimura_J.Chem.Phys._2020_p20901} The core idea of the method is based on an exponential series expansion of the bath correlation function as well as successively taking time-derivative of the reduced system density operator in the influence functional formalism, so as to construct a group of auxiliary density operators (ADOs) that obey a hierarchical set of differential equations.